jhburns/ExperienceCapture/Documentation/Full-Deploy.md

 In `Server/.deploy.env`:
 - `aws_region_name` where to deploy the service too, default us-west-1.
 - `aws_ami_version_number` version to give built AMI, ex 1.1.4 .
-- `packer_debug_option` whether to allow ssh access the the server, either true or false.
+- `packer_debug_option` whether to allow ssh access the server, either true or false.
-- `aws_deploy_target` what mode to deploy in, either production or statging.
+- `aws_deploy_target` what mode to deploy in, either production or stating.
 - `aws_host_ssh_address` where for the ssh client to connect to, ex expcap.xyz .

 In `Deploy/.env`: